IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/pacclient/README.md

 # pacclient
-pacclient is a python3 based client for accessing IBM Spectrum LSF Application Center and IBM Spectrum LSF.
+pacclient is a python3 based client example for accessing IBM Spectrum LSF Application Center and IBM Spectrum LSF.

 ## Prerequisites
      1). python 3 (suggest 3.7 and above)